bnasr/spruce_modeling/README.md

 ## First time setup on Monsoon
-Do the following steps on monsoon to install phenor, for the first time.
+Do the following steps on monsoon to install phenor, only for the first time.

 ```console
 module purge